 Then came the relatives and neighbours to offer their take on the issue.

 “My relatives and neighbours would instigate my parents to dissuade me from doing spiritual practice of service to God and make me rest at home.
 This in turn would increase my parent’s opposition to my going out to serve God.
 I would get mentally disturbed when I found it difficult to convince them.
 It was only through prayer that I would make them understand and resume doing my spiritual practice.”

 Throughout this social ordeal, Anupama remained unaffected and resolute in her faith in God and commitment to spiritual practice.

 “I never had any expectation from God about curing my loss of hair.
 I would cry and apologise to God because I felt that He was being blamed by people due to me.
 I would ask Him to forgive my mother for her emotional outbursts.
 I would tell her that she should not lose faith and stop doing spiritual practice because of my problem.

 Other seekers of God would enquire about her hair condition.
 They would give her credit for continuing the spiritual practice of going out to collect donations in spite of losing her hair.
-Anupama would give all the credit to the Guru as she felt that she could remain stable and unperturbed only due to His grace.
+Anupama would give all the credit to God as she felt that she could remain stable and unperturbed only due to His grace.

 4. Diagnosis of Anupama’s hair loss

 When she lost all her hair, she met with Ravindra Salokhe, a seeker with advanced sixth sense (ESP) from the subtle-perception department of SSRF.
 He diagnosed that the root cause of the problem was due to a ghost (demon, devil, negative energy etc.).
 The ghost (demon, devil, negative energy etc.) was trying to discourage her from doing any spiritual practice.

 “At the time I was regularly taking conventional medicines as prescribed by doctors.
 They were not helping in the least.